ASP-WAF/FireWall/Samples/HoneyPot.md

                    /*Look between every 100ms and 30000ms if someone is trying to gain access to the system */ options.PoolFrequency = 100;

-                   /* Add a default reply to any connection, you can send a auto reply
+                   /* Add a default reply to any connection, you can send an auto-reply
                     * You can use the template values:
                     * {IP}  - the attackers IP address
                     * {Port}- the port being attacked